 - For Payment of premiums due to us, to determine your coverage, and to process claims for health care services you receive, including for subrogation or coordination of other benefits you may have.
 For example, we may tell a doctor whether you are eligible for coverage and what percentage of the bill may be covered. - For Treatment.
 We may use or disclose health information to aid in your treatment or the coordination of your care.
-For example, we may disclose information to your physicians or hospitals to help them provide medicare care to you.
+For example, we may disclose information to your physicians or hospitals to help them provide medical care to you.

 - For Health Care Operations.
 We may use or disclose health information as necessary to operate and manage our business activities related to providing and managing your health care coverage.
-For example, we might talk to your physician to suggest a disease management or wellness program that could help improve your health or we may analyze data to determine how we can improve our services. - To Provide You Information on Health Related Programs or Products such as alternative medical treatments and programs or about health-related products and services, subject to limits imposed by law. - For Plan Sponsors.
+For example, we might talk to your physician to suggest a disease management or wellness program that could help improve your health or we may analyze data to determine how we can improve our services.
+We may use or disclose health information when the use or disclosure is in the form of face-to-face communication made by a covered entity to an individual or a promotional gift of nominal value provided by the covered entity.
+We may use or disclose health information to participants in the organized health care arrangement for any health care operations activities of the organized health care arrangement. - To Provide You Information on Health Related Programs or Products such as alternative medical treatments and programs or about health-related products and services, subject to limits imposed by law. - For Plan Sponsors.
 If your coverage is through an employer sponsored group health plan, we may share summary health information and enrollment and disenrollment information with the plan sponsor.
 In addition, we may share other health information with the plan sponsor for plan administration purposes if the plan sponsor agrees to special restrictions on its use and disclosure of the information in accordance with federal law. - For Underwriting Purposes.
 We may use or disclose your health information for underwriting purposes; however, we will not use or disclose your genetic health information for such purposes. - For Reminders.
 We may use or disclose health information to send you reminders about your benefits or care, such as appointment reminders with providers who provide medical care to you.